Is There an App to Cure Acne?

 With the app being so cheap, would it really hurt to try the app out and see if it works for you?
 The answer is, while it won’t hurt your wallet, there may be some risk involved, especially for those with “deep cystic acne and open, draining sores.”
 According to Dr. Rahimi, “bacteria on the phone could lead to a skin infection.”
 So, maybe holding a dirty phone screen against your face for a little light therapy isn’t such a good idea after all.

 Blue and red light treatments for acne get great reviews even if they don’t always prove out in small clinical trials.
 Users of acne lamps often find them to be a great way to get rid of many blemishes—they don’t get rid of 100% of acne—in a few weeks without side effects, and an acne lamp, unlike skin care products, is a one-time investment.

 The secrets of success for blue and red light treatment for acne are:

 - Use your acne lamp at least 15 minutes a day but no more than 30 minutes a day.
 You can only kill acne bacteria once, and you only reduce skin oil production, you don’t dry up existing skin oil with the acne lamp.

 - Don’t dry out your skin.
-Your objective is to kill acne bacteria and to stop excess oil production, not to get moisture out of your skin.
+Your objective is to kill acne bacteria and to stop excess oil production, not to get the moisture out of your skin.
 Drying out the skin lining the inner surfaces of pores actually causes new blemishes.

 - Don’t rely on light treatment to give you a new, clear complexion.
-Even the most successful blue and red light treatment for acne only gets rid of about 90% of blemishes.
+Even the most successful blue and red light treatment for acne only get rid of about 90% of blemishes.
 To get rid of that last 10% of acne you need a treatment system like Exposed Skin Care.